FHantke/brave-browser-wiki/Crypto-Wallets.md

 <img width="626" alt="Screen Shot 2019-12-20 at 12 09 30 PM" src="https://user-images.githubusercontent.com/831718/71272482-9b9ef400-2321-11ea-8472-0e18e5c3cca9.png">

 This setting indicates which (if any) web3 provider should be used.
 It has values for `Ask`, `None`, `Crypto Wallets`, and if it is installed, `MetaMask`.

+The way this setting works is that it will actively disable the extension's content-script which injects `window.web3` for MetaMask and Crypto Wallets, and only enable content scripts for the extension that was selected.